 At WTA we love our hard-working volunteers.
 Washington's trails love our volunteers too.
 In 2013, more than 3,400 WTA volunteers helped maintain 190 trails around the state.

 We specialize in making trail maintenance a fun and safe way to give a little something back to the trails we love to hike.
 Regardless of trail experience and age, by the end of the day every volunteer knows the basics of trail maintenance.
 We hope by investing our time in teaching you trail maintenance you'll come back and join us again.

 Learn about how you can give back to trails.
 Then join a WTA work party today.

 The summer backcountry trips schedule is available!
 Click on Volunteer Vacations, Backcountry Response Teams (BCRTs), and Youth Trail Work below to view the schedule.

 WTA fields one-day work parties Tuesday through Sunday year-round in the Puget Sound area.
 We also have regularly scheduled work parties in Northwest Washington, Southwest Washington, the Olympics and Spokane.

 Give us a week.
 We'll make it great!
 On a week-long Volunteer Vacation, you'll get some important work done during the day and enjoy camp with fellow volunteers in the evening.
-In 2013 we have 25 Volunteer Vacations scheduled all across the state.
+In 2013 we had 25 Volunteer Vacations across the state.

 Backcountry Response Teams (BCRTs)

 BCRTs put the backpacking in trail maintenance, allowing volunteer crews to access trail maintenance needs further in the backcountry.
-Usually 3 to 8 days in length, we have over 37 BCRTs scheduled for 2013.
+Usually 3 to 8 days in length, we had over 37 BCRTs in 2013.